Alexandrump/basics-of-html5-css3-jquery/README.md

 The project have been done using NodeJs with ExpressJs for agile development, jQuery on client side, Bootstrap 4, and WebStorm IDE.

-The exercise was easy so I have introduced SCSS compiler to write the custom CSS clases .
+The exercise was easy so I have introduced SCSS compiler to write the custom CSS classes .

 In JS there are two files, one of this is a service where I've simulated the Namespace approach of JS language.